sassoftware/saspy/saspy/doc/source/troubleshooting.rst

    way, it's not needed and can cause a failure trying to use a local SAS install over IOM Local saspy connection.
 Luckilly it's easy to resolve.
 You can simply unset that variable in your Python session before trying to get your SASsession.
 You can do this inline if you need this set for remote IOM connections from saspy, or put it in your sascfg_personal.py file if you only connect to local
-   SAS from saspy bu tneed the variable set for other applications that need it.
+   SAS from saspy but need the variable set for other applications that need it.

 .. code-block:: ipython3